The Honeymoon Express

-The Honeymoon Express is a lost 1926 American sychronized sound film drama based on Ethel Clifton and Brenda Fowler's play The Doormat.
-While the film has no audible dialogue it has a sychronized musical score with sound effects.
+The Honeymoon Express is a lost 1926 silent film drama based on Ethel Clifton and Brenda Fowler's play The Doormat.
 It was directed by James Flood, starring Willard Louis and Irene Rich.
 It was never originally meant to be released.
 Two runtimes were reported at two separate showings.

 Plot

 The members of the Lambert household do not get along with each other, so Margaret and her youngest daughter Mary leave their home.
 Margaret becomes an interior director, resulting in her regaining her happiness.
 Margaret's son Lance becomes angry at his father John due to the people who are invited over to their home, and Lance starts a career with the help of his mother.
 John wants Margaret to return, but she refuses to do so.
 Margaret and her employer Jim become a couple, and so do Mary and Jim's brother Dick.
 The family becomes reunited, but with Jim as the head of the household.